goldin2008/Note/interview_llm.md

 In the ingestion stage of a RAG pipeline, you can achieve performance improvements by:
 - `Data cleaning`
 - `Chunking`
+One important step is choosing the right chunking strategy which depends on the content you are dealing with and the application you are generating responses for.
+Different models also display different strengths on varying block sizes.
+Sentence transformers will perform better on single sentences but text-embedding-ada-002 will perform better with blocks containing 256 or 512 tokens.
+Other aspects to consider include the length of user questions, application, and token limits but it's common to experiment with different chunking strategies to help optimize retrieval in your RAG system.
 - `Embedding models`
 Massive Text Embedding Benchmark (MTEB) Leaderboard, fine-tune your embedding model
 - `Metadata`